RodrigoTHD/net8-integration-testing-training/README.md

-# net8-integration-testing-training
+# Training: Integration Testing in .NET 8
-This repository contains examples of .NET 8 test projects used in the Integration Testing in .NET 8 course.
+This repository contains examples for the .NET 8 test projects used in the `Integration Testing in .NET 8` course.